 - Your Membership Comes With Lots of Perks And Benefits, But…

-I love Disney…like unreasonably love Disney, some would say.
-Disney vacations can be complicated to plan and hard on the wallet and although I never have a problem enjoying the magic in the moment, I’d start stressing at the end of our trips about how to convince my husband to plan another Disney Vacation.
-The answer became clear to me about a year ago during one of our trips to the Magic Kingdom: if we joined the Disney Vacation Club (AKA Disney’s time share) I’d never have to worry about planning a return trip or scheming and plotting how to get back.
-I’m spilling all the details on the Disney Vacation Club.
-How does it work, what does it cost and the million dollar (you think I’m kidding, don’t you but I’m not) question: Is it worth it?
+Disney vacations can be complicated to plan and hard on the wallet Joining the Disney Vacation Club (AKA Disney’s time share) means never having to worry about planning a return trip or scheming and plotting how to get back to Disney.
+Get all the details on the Disney Vacation Club — how it works, what it costs and the million dollar question: Is it worth it?

 Disclosure: TravelingMom uses affiliate links.
 If you click through and buy, TravelingMom will get a small commission at no additional charge to you.